shapediver/TypeScriptSdkExample-CLI/README.md

   * list models which the user has access to
   * get access data for a ShapeDiver model
   * print information about a ShapeDiver model
-  * programmatically upload new Grasshopper models to ShapeDiver (coming soon)
+  * programmatically upload new Grasshopper models to ShapeDiver

 # Setup